Federal Energy Regulatory Commission

 The Federal Energy Regulatory Commission (FERC) has the exclusive authority to approve or deny an application for the siting, construction, expansion, or operation of an LNG terminal per the Natural Gas Act.
-The FERC is the lead federal agency that will determine whether Corpus Christi Liquefaction will be issued an Order Granting Authority under Section 3 of the Natural Gas Act for the construction and operation of the Corpus Christi Liquefaction Project.
-The FERC will also monitor all construction and restoration activities to ensure that Corpus Christi Liquefaction complies with all federal, state, and local permits, plans, and regulations.
+The FERC is the lead federal agency that will determine whether Cheniere will be issued an Order Granting Authority under Section 3 of the Natural Gas Act for the construction an LNG project.
+The FERC will also monitor all construction and restoration activities to insure that Cheniere complies with all federal, state, and local permits, plans, and regulations.

 The Approval Process

-On December 13, 2011, Corpus Christi Liquefaction requested FERC's permission to engage in the Pre-Filing Environmental Review Process (Reference Docket No. PF12-3-000).
-The pre-filing process provides opportunities for federal and state cooperating agencies (TCEQ, USACE, USFWS, etc.), and other public stakeholders to comment on the project impacts prior to an application to the FERC being submitted.
-Permission was granted to begin the pre-filing process on December 22, 2011.
+The initial step in the process was to request from FERC to engage in the Pre-Filing Environmental Review Process.
+The pre-filing process provides opportunities for federal and state cooperating agencies (LDEQ, USACE, USFWS, etc.), and other public stakeholders to comment on the project impacts prior to an application to the FERC being submitted.
+When permission was granted to begin the pre-filing process Cheniere will then prepare the draft resource reports.

-Corpus Christi Liquefaction prepared draft Resource Reports for submittal to the FERC staff to aid their preparation of an Environmental Impact Statement (EIS) to fulfill the requirements of the National Environmental Policy Act (NEPA).
-The purpose of the EIS is to inform the public and the permitting agencies about the potential adverse and/or beneficial environmental and safety impacts of proposed projects and their alternatives.
+The next step was for the company to submit the draft Resource Reports for submittal to the FERC staff to aid their preparation of an Environmental Assessment (EA) or an Environmental Impact Statement (EIS) to fulfill the requirements of the National Environmental Policy Act (NEPA).
+The purpose of the EA/EIS is to inform the public and the permitting agencies about the potential adverse and/or beneficial environmental and safety impacts of proposed projects and their alternatives.

 The Resource Reports are divided into the following subjects: